atuljha23/Dublin-Sustainable-City-Management/README.md

 In this dashboard, a user can find out the details about traffic in the city and also the congestion details and incidents details are visualized on the map.

 # Instructions to Deploy the project
-There are some required steps to be performed to be able to keep the system running smoothly.
+There are some steps to be followed to execute this project.

 *Note: These instructions are same for all operating systems.*